Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Results

-\section{Simulations of unsteady flow}
+\subsection{Simulations of unsteady flow}

-In this section, we show the results of training FVGN using the cylindrical bypass dataset used in Hybrid Flow to train Meshgraphnets.
+In this section, we show three test results of training FVGN and Meshgraphnets with the HYBRIDFLOW dataset.
 FVGN on this dataset has a large improvement in both the accuracy of the final test prediction results and the training time consumption compared to MeshGraphNets.
-Although this dataset contains both samples of laminar flow and samples with the presence of Carmen vortices, the ratio is roughly 1:1.
-This summary mainly shows the prediction results of FVGN under laminar constant flow conditions and the training time overhead.
+Although this dataset contains a wider Relnoyds number, more divergent obstacle geometry, and denser mesh compared to the CYLINDERFLOW dataset.
+Most importantly, all three test cases in the latter section were tested using an FVGN model state that was trained only on the first 400 time-steps data and a MGN model state that was trained on the full 600 time-steps data in the HYBRIDFLOW training set.

-\subsection{Two-dimensional cylinder flow}
+\subsubsection{Two-dimensional Cylinder Flow}

-In this section, we provide an example of a two-dimensional cylinder flow to demonstrate and validate the effectiveness of FVGN on unstructured mesh.
-We utilized the cylinder flow in the Hybrid flow dataset as both the training and testing dataset.
+The following test case with a Reynolds number (Re=320) and cylinder position combination is not present in the training set.
+In fact, 80\% of the training set samples in HYBRIDFLOW dataset are cylinder cases, so we mainly focused on testing the model's performance under conditions similar to the training set in this test case.
+We provided not only the Relative Mean Square Error (RMSE) for both types of models but also compared the predictive accuracy of FVGN and MGN in terms of lift and drag coefficients.
+The lift coefficient $C_l$ and drag coefficient $C_d$ can be derived from the following formulas: $C_l = L / (0.5 \times \rho \times V^{2} \times A)$, $C_d = D / (0.5 \times \rho \times V^{2} \times A)$, where the vertical lift $L$ and horizontal drag $D$ can be obtained by integrating the pressure and skin friction on the cylinder surface, and the parameter $A$ represents the diameter of the cylinder, serving as a reference length.